v-Ajnava/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzServiceBusQueue.md

 ```

 ### -RequiresDuplicateDetection
-RequiresDuplicateDetection - a value that indicates whether the queue supports the concept of session
+RequiresDuplicateDetection - a boolean value that indicates whether the queue supports the concept of session

 ```yaml
 Type: System.Nullable`1[System.Boolean]